-There are also actions that our customers can take to reduce the risk of exposure if lead is found in service lines, plumbing, or fixtures.
-These will ensure the highest quality drinking water comes out of your tap.
+If you find that your water service line, plumbing, or fixtures may contain lead, there are several actions you can take to reduce the risk of exposure.
+These will ensure that safe, quality drinking water comes out of your tap.

 FLUSH Your Plumbing

 Flush your cold water lines before consuming water when water has not been used for 6 or more hours.
 To flush plumbing, run the water until you feel a temperature change.
 Then keep running the water for an additional 30 seconds to 3 minutes.
-The goal is to have cold, fresh water from the main in the street come out of your tap before drinking the water.
+You can also flush the toilet, take a shower, or start a load of laundry to flush plumbing.
+The goal is to remove any water left sitting in your pipes and have fresh water from the main in the street come out of your tap before using any for drinking or cooking.

-You should also flush your water lines after any work on your plumbing system or disruptions in water service.
-Work on plumbing or water mains can dislodge small particles of solder or other materials from pipes.
-In cases where homes have lead service lines or plumbing, these particles may contain lead.
+Like with cleaning aerators, you should also flush your water lines after any work on your plumbing system or disruptions in water service.
 Remove faucet aerators then run cold water from all the faucets in your home at the same time for 30 minutes.
-This will move potential lead particles out of the water system and down the drain.

 CONSUME COLD Water

-Always use cold water for cooking, drinking and preparing baby formula.
-Hot water corrodes pipes faster and is, therefore, more likely to contain lead.
+Always use cold water for cooking, drinking, and preparing baby formula.
+Hot water corrodes pipes faster and is more likely to contain lead.
 If you need hot water for food or drinks, get water from the cold water tap then heat the water.

 Additional actions you may also want to consider include: